enonic/old-xp-doc/doc/developer/content-domain/indexing.rst

   Indexed as a string-value only, no matter what type of data.

 type
-  Indexing are done based on type; e.g numeric values are stored as both string and numeric.
+  Indexing is done based on type; e.g numeric values are stored as both string and numeric.

 none
   Value not indexed.

 ngram
   nGram-indexed fields are available for search by using the nGram-function.
-A nGram-analyzed field will index all substring values from 2 to 15 characters.
+An nGram-analyzed field will index all substring values from 2 to 15 characters.

   Consider this value of a property of type ``text-line``::